jcorporation/myGPIOd/README.md

 # Disable the long press interval.
 long_press_interval = 0

-# First action for long press is to toggle the value of GPIO 6.
-long_press_action = gpiotoggle:6

-# Second action for long press is to run a script.
+# Action for long press is to run a script.
 long_press_action = system:/usr/local/bin/reboot.sh

+# Action for releasing the button after a long press is to toggle the value of GPIO 6.
+long_press_release_action = gpiotoggle:6
 ```

 **/etc/mygpiod.d/4.in**